oxfos/action-postgres-setup/README.md

-# Action to establish a connection with and test Docker Postgres database.
+# Action to establish a connection with and test Docker Postgres database (customizable).

 ## Prerequisites